Mcilhaggis/accessibility-coursework/README.md

 ## Description (add screenshot)
  This project is an exercise in creating a website that is accessible for all.
-Utilisng HTML and CSS semantically to create a webpage experience that can be visited by anyone.
+Utilisng HTML and CSS semantically to create a webpage experience that can be visited and used by anyone.

  Key take-aways from this project are:
     * "alt" attribute text needs to be descriptive enough without being excessive.